Co-op donates $80,000 for ice plant upgrades

 “Investing in our community is central to our values as a Co-op.
 Partnering with community groups on important projects like this is a natural fit.
 We are creating beautiful spaces for our community to enjoy now and for years to come.”

 The giving program is administered by Federated Co-operatives Limited on behalf of more than 160 independent retail co-operatives across Western Canada that form the Co-operative Retailing System.

-For more information about Co-op Community Spaces or to view the complete list of 2021 funding recipients, visit www.communityspaces.ca.
+For more information about Co-op Community Spaces, the complete list of 2021 funding recipients, or how to apply for the upcoming 2022 year, visit www.communityspaces.ca.

 The St. Paul BMX and Skatepark was a successful Community Spaces applicant in 2018!